refactco/refact-localwp-addon-open-with-vscode/README.md

 Then, cd into the repo and run `npm run link` and it will automatically symlink to your Local addons folder and build the package.

-If the `npm run link` didn't work, you should move the add-on folder to your LocalWP add-ons directory.
+If the `npm run link` didn't work, you should move the add-on folder to your Local WP add-ons directory.
 - For Windows: `C:\Users\<YourUsername>\AppData\Roaming\Local\addons`
 - For macOS: `/Users/<YourUsername>/Library/Application Support/Local/addons`
 - For Linux: `~/.config/Local/addons`